giry-dev/mangrove-docs/docs/strat-lib/guides/howToRenege.md

 https://github.com/mangrovedao/mangrove-core/blob/89b38bc46a3783ce06072cca744650a77efcb048/src/toy_strategies/offer_maker/tutorial/OfferMakerTutorialResidual.sol#L75-L79
 ```

 This override of the `__lastLook__` will renege if the offer is not fully taken.
-Note that since the %%provision|provision%% is lost as a bounty to the taker, care must be taken to select the right circumstances to renege.
+Note that since the %%provision|provision%% is lost as a %%bounty|bounty%% to the taker, care must be taken to select the right circumstances to renege.
 This uses the mechanisms for compensating the taker on failure, and therefore the maker should [renege early](../../contracts/background/taker-compensation.md#encouraging-early-renege).

-You can try and follow the [tutorial](../getting-started/smart-offer.md) that posts a %%smart offer|smart-offer%%, but instead using a contract that implements `__lastLook__` as shown here.
-When doing this, sniping only part of the offer, you will then see that `makerExecute` fails with the reason that the offer must be fully taken.
+As an exercise, try posting an offer with a %%maker contract|maker-contract%% with the implementation of `__lastlook__` above.
+Now try out targetting this offer with a [snipe](../../contracts/technical-references/taking-and-making-offers/taker-order/README.md#offer-sniping) that takes only _part_ of the tokens that the offer %%gives|gives%%.
+The result should be a `makerExecute` fail with the reason that the offer must be fully taken.

+In a [Foundry](https://book.getfoundry.sh/getting-started/installation) trace this might look something like this:

 ```js
     │   │   └─ ← 0x0000000000000000000000000000000000000000000000000000000000000001